Tangible steps for transitioning to a solarpunk civilisation.

 Three quick tips on this: 1) take leaf cuttings, 2) a plastic pot with sphagnum moss works best and 3) if you have a clothes dryer, you can use distilled water from it to water carnivorous plants.

-Tiny forests are quickly established with the Miyawaki Method—10 times as fast as regular forests (introduction videos / in-depth how-to videos).
+Tiny forests are quickly established with the Miyawaki Method—10 times faster than regular forests (introduction videos / in-depth how-to videos).

 These forests can be scaled down to grow in as little space as 4 m × 3 m (9.84 ft × 13.12 ft).
 This makes them suitable to urban areas and even personal gardens.